FelixOnline/v2/content/articles/2016-3-4-imperials-connection-with-chinas-army-hackers.md

 FELIX has discovered that the Chinese university that will partner with Imperial at a new tech hub on the White City campus has been cited by a US security firm as being a recruitment hotspot for the unit of the Chinese army alleged to be involved in the country’s cyberwarfare program.

-Zhejiang University signed a deal with Imperial late last year, following plans for an Imperial\-Chinese “entrepreneurship hub” at Imperial West in Acton, which will bring together academics from the Business School and Zhejiang’s School of Management.
+Zhejiang University signed a deal with Imperial late last year, following plans for an Imperial-Chinese “entrepreneurship hub” at Imperial West in Acton, which will bring together academics from the Business School and Zhejiang’s School of Management.

 At the time, President Gast described the deal as a push to make Imperial College “China’s best partner in the west”.